thomasjohnkane/snooze/README.md

 If you discover any security related issues, please email instead of using the issue tracker.

-## Changelog
-Please be sure to run `php artisan migrate` when upgrading versions of this package.

 ## Contributing

 1. Fork it (<https://github.com/thomasjohnkane/snooze/fork>)